keymanapp/keyboards/release/a/arbore/README.md

 Description
 -----------
-A modified version of the "SIL EL - Ethiopian Latin" keyboard (version 1.4.1), tailored to suit the Arbore language.
+A QWERTY-based keyboard for the Arbore language of Southwestern Ethiopia.

 Links
 -----